splash-networks/ninova-opennds/README.md

-# Mikrotik External Captive Portal
+# OpenNDS External Captive Portal

 The following actions are required to use the code given in this repo: